 Currently Waterbury has the only ADA accessible platform in the NVCOG region.
-However, this platform is inadequate for high quality service.
+However, this platform is too short for high-level boarding at all doors and lacks amenities and comforts that passengers need.
+Meanwhile, the adjacent Waterbury Union Station, a spectacular example of New Haven Railroad architecture, is unavailable to passengers, who often have to wait significant amounts of time between trains.
 Two projects will, together, make the Waterbury Station a better, more comfortable place for riders while also allowing for more frequent and longer trains.

 New Platform